wildanvin/uber-offset-mini-pay/README.md

+# Uber Offset

+This app uses the Toucan Protocol, Google Maps API and Scaffold-ETH 2 to offset CO2 emitted by car rides.
+You can follow the Scaffold-ETH 2 documentation to run this app locally:

 # 🏗 Scaffold-ETH 2

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.